TCL C7L Review

 Review TCL C7L Blur

-As for the motion blur of the panel, we assess it as relatively minor.
-We did notice a slight regression compared to last year's C7K model, but it is still not significant enough to be noticeable to most viewers.
-The issue of motion blur can be further improved using the BFI feature, which inserts artificial black frames between the real ones.
-Unfortunately, it does cause a slight ghosting effect on contours, but fortunately, this occurs without the bothersome flickering effect on the screen.
+Regarding the panel's motion blur, we judge it to be relatively minor.
+We did note a slight regression compared with last year's C7K model, but it is still not large enough to be noticeable to most viewers.
+Motion blur can be further reduced using the BFI function, which inserts artificial black frames between the real ones.
+Unfortunately this causes a slight doubling of contours, but it does so without the bothersome effect of screen flicker.

 TCL C7L - Console compatibility and gaming features